 Spotify's Discover Weekly feature uses algorithms based on your previous listening to recommend music that it thinks you'll like.
 Not everything will be your cup of tea, but you'll probably find something you like.

 The only downside is that this feature works better the more you listen on Spotify.
 This means if you prefer another streaming service, it's not going to be too useful to you.

-And Listen to Music for Free!
+Listen to Music Online for Free

 Maybe you've found a ton of music using the services we pulled together here, but how do you listen to them?
 Not everyone subscribes to a streaming service, and buying albums, even digitally, can get expensive.